pietervdvn/MapComplete/Docs/Reasonings/MapComplete_User_Census.md

 This question is intentionally open-ended, as people will state what _they_ find important in live.

 18 of them mentioned to be a map lover or OSM lover, 15 self-identified as being a 'techie', 'developer', 'engineer' or similar.
 8 found Open Source-software important; 7 mentioned to be interested in environmentalism, urbanism, transportation and/or political issues.
 Other notable mentions were to be involved (professionally) with GIS.
 Other notable categories are teachers (2), cyclists (4) and climbers (2).
+One person indicated that they were 'disabled'.

 ## Reach